yaodongyu/TRADES/README.md

 ## Want to attack TRADES?
 No problem!

-We welcome various attack methods to try to attack our defense models.
+We welcome various attack methods to attack our defense models.

 ## Reference
 For technical details and full experimental results, see [the paper]().